rleiva/nescience/README.md

 ## The Library

-The `cajal` library is composed of the following classes:
+The `nescience` library is composed of the following classes:

 * `Miscoding` measures the quality of the dataset we are using to represent our problem.
 * `Inaccuracy` measures the error made by the model we have trained.